VegaDeftwing/LyraeModules/README.md

 Vega is an ADSR with multiple per stage modulation options.

-Each stage has a **basic** control section, setting the time (or level, in the case of Sustain) and curve, ranging from Logarithmic, to Linear, to Exponential.
-With only the gate input connected and out+ output connected, this behaves as a normal ADSR.
+Each stage has a **basic** control section, setting the time (or level, in the case of Sustain) and curve (the smaller knobs), ranging from Logarithmic, to Linear, to Exponential.
+With only the gate input connected and out+ output connected, Vega behaves as a normal ADSR.

-This is followed by the **ring + adv** stage.
+Things are made interesting with the **mod + adv** controls.
 The controls in order from left to right (or top to bottom, as they're angled) are
-* Attenuation for the ring input
+* Attenuversion for the modulation input
-* The ring input
+* The modulation input
-* Ring input mode
+* Modulation input mode
 * Advance trigger input
 * Manual advance trigger